baselakasha/angular_List/README.md

 ## Notes :

-* You don't need the Internet to run this app.
 * Run the app in localhost or server.
 * Don't use this app to store sensitive information.
 * Enjoy!